Creativity and Healing: A Mind-Body Approach

 If you’re new to using creativity as a tool for healing, here are a few simple practices to start with:

-Be gentle with yourself: Creativity is about self-expression, not perfection.
+• Be gentle with yourself: Creativity is about self-expression, not perfection.
 Let go of the need to judge your work and instead focus on how the process feels.
-Trust that your body knows how to heal, and creativity is one of the tools to support that process.
+Trust that your body holds wisdom, and creativity can be one of the tools that supports this process.

 By embracing creativity as part of your healing journey, you can foster mental and emotional resilience while regulating your nervous system, connecting with your inner child, and tapping into the wisdom of your body.
 Through creativity, we can heal, grow and discover our authentic selves.